 The next 50 years

-UND’s first-of-its-kind Indians Into Medicine program celebrates half-century of cultivating Indigenous health providers
+UND’s first-of-its-kind Indians Into Medicine program celebrates a half-century of cultivating Indigenous health providers.

 Collecting her thoughts, Dr. Adriann Begay frowned slightly as she reflected on the challenge of being a health provider for the Navajo Nation in 2020 and 2021.

 Recalling the difficulty of those long months, Begay described how the high COVID-related hospitalization and mortality rates among the Indigenous population in New Mexico and Arizona not only ended lives and undermined Indigenous culture – “What really hit me was when we had to create two more teams [to manage the bodies],” she said, “because our mortuaries here were full” – they cut into decades of work by her and programs across the country that have been working to bolster the Indigenous health workforce.

 “A lot of our IHS [Indian Health Service] staff retired after the pandemic,” said the Arizona native, family physician, and former hospital administrator from Gallup, New Mexico, explaining how isolation and what felt like endless trauma from illness, deaths, community lockdowns, fear, and a relentless increase in COVID numbers at many IHS clinics and hospitals led to staff burnout and frustration.
 “Many staff – from physicians and nurses to other allied health professionals – decided to retire or resign due to burnout or to protect their own families as their risk of infection was higher than normal.”